Australian Tax Rates – Taxing the Economic Recovery

 The ten men drank in the bar every day and seemed quite happy with the arrangement, until one day, the owner threw them a curve ball.
 “Since you are all such good customers,” he said, “I’m going to reduce the cost of your daily beer by $20″.
 Drinks for the ten men would now cost just $80.

 The group still wanted to pay their bill the way we pay our taxes.
-So the first four men were unaffected.
+So the first four men un affect of it.
 They would still drink for free.
 But what about the other six men?
 The paying customers?
 How could they divide the $20 windfall so that everyone would get his fair share?

 They realized that $20 divided by six is $3.33.
-But if they subtracted that from everybody’s share, then the fifth man and the sixth man would each end up being paid to drink his beer.
+But if they subtracted that from everybody’s share.
+Then the fifth man and the sixth man would each end up paid to drink his beer.

 And so the fifth man, like the first four, now paid nothing (100% saving).